MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/manage-resource-records.md

 You can add resource records to an existing zone using the [DnsServer](/powershell/module/dnsserver) PowerShell module.
-Some common resource record types have additional PowerShell commands where you don't need to specify the resource record type.
+Some common resource record types have other PowerShell commands where you don't need to specify the resource record type.
 You can also add the following types of resource records using the DNS Manager console.

 The following sections contain steps for creating the following types of resource records: